 Utility Net Metering (Offset Energy or Electric Bill Savings)

-Net Metering is designed to allow customers to generate electricity to offset up to 100% of what they use over one year.
-The utility is allowed to collect their monthly minimum or base rate.
+Net Metering is designed to allow customers to generate electricity to offset up to 100% of what they use over one year, but net metering does not offset the utility’s monthly minimum or base rate.
 Learn more by going to your utility’s website and search for “net metering” or “customer generation.”
 Some large utilities are PSE, Seattle City Light, Snopud, Pacific Power, Tacoma Power, Avista.